 \section{Abstract}

 We consider the problem of modeling trajectories of drivers in a road network from the perspective of inverse reinforcement learning.
-As rational agents, drivers are trying to maximize some reward function unknown to an external observer as they make up their trajectories.
-We apply the concept of random utility from microeconomic theory to model the unknown reward function as a function of observable features plus an error term which represents features known only to the driver.
-We develop a parameterized generative model for the trajectories based on a random utility Markov decision process formulation of drivers decisions.
-We show that maximum entropy inverse reinforcement learning is a particular case of our proposed formulation when we assume a Gumbel density function for the unobserved reward error terms.
-We illustrate Bayesian inference on model parameters through a case study with real trajectory data from a large city obtained from sensors placed on sparsely distributed points on the street network.
+Cars are detected by sensors placed on sparsely distributed points on the street network of a city.
+As rational agents, drivers are trying to maximize some reward function unknown to an external observer.
+We apply the concept of random utility from econometrics to model the unknown reward function as a function of observed and unobserved features.
+In contrast to current inverse reinforcement learning approaches, we do not assume that agents act according to a stochastic policy; rather, we assume that agents act according to a deterministic optimal policy and show that randomness in data arises because the exact rewards are not fully observed by an external observer.
+We introduce the concept of extended state to cope with unobserved features and develop a Markov decision process formulation of drivers decisions.
+We present theoretical results which guarantee the existence of solutions and show that maximum entropy inverse reinforcement learning is a particular case of our approach.
+Finally, we illustrate Bayesian inference on model parameters through a case study with real trajectory data from a large city in Brazil.